 Then your images will be fully responsive across all mobile devices.
 Just see examples below:

-So, to make sure that your email images display correctly, optimize them for mobile devices.
+So, to make sure that your email images are displayed correctly, optimize them for mobile devices.

 2. Use a combination of imagery and text

-There is no doubt that for marketing purposes, emails with full-width images are the perfect match.
+There is no doubt that emails with full-width images are the perfect match for marketing purposes.
 They are more engaging, interactive, and better showcase the product.

 However, if your email only consists of images, there's a chance it will get blocked by email clients.

-So, the best solution here is to include both images and text in your email.
-But keep in mind that just as your images need editing, your text needs proofreading as well.
+So, the best solution is to include images and text in your email.
+But remember that just as your images need editing, your text needs proofreading.
 You can automatically proofread the text for your emails using online editors from a thesis writing company of your choice.

 In your templates, you can follow the 60:40 ratio:

-Even if this message shows as plain text, the subscribers will still be able to get the sense of the message from the text.
+Even if this message is plain text, the subscribers can still get a sense of the message from the text.

 3. Target your audience with your choice of email images

-We already mentioned the importance of your email images for the recognition of your brand.
+We already mentioned the importance of your images in email for the recognition of your brand.
 But most importantly, the imagery that you choose for your emails directly represents who your audience is.

 While this company presented below also has merchandise for men, from the images in its emails, you can see that they mostly cater to their female audience: